gsi-ee/go4-app/ddas/README.txt

 This Go4 processor contains mostly the code of previous standanlone example AnalyzeDDAS.cpp.

-The correlator class (defined in subfolder nscl) is kept here as a member component fCorrelator.
+The Correlator class (defined in subfolder nscl) is kept here as a member component fCorrelator.

 Constructor TDDASAnalysisProc() initializes the ddas library classes betadecay and betadecayvars as member objects fBdecay and fBdecayVars, resp.
 Please note that the setup of the betadecayvars parameters is taken from local text